skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 * Experts FFN Layers: MoE layer is composed of N separate feed-forward networks as the experts.
 This concept involves dividing the FFN layer of traditional transformers into N experts.
 These experts can be thought of as being responsible for specific tokens.

-* Gating functions (Router): A function that determines which expert each token belongs to.
+* Gating functions (Router): A function that determines the weights over the experts outputs.
 For the hidden representation h of input token, and the trainable embedding e of each a expert, the gate value a is obtained as follow:

+The output is a weighted sum of the outputs from the top-k experts, determined by the gated values.

 <p align="center">
     <img src=./moe.png>